kwdlab/2503-Masui.Kazuma/README.md

 This project performs security analysis of encryption in Simplified-DES using a white box model, Generalized Additive Model (GAM).This program performs specific analysis by measuring Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Partial Dependence.

 # Description
 ・This program divides plaintext (8 bits) and S-DES encrypted text (8 bits) into 4 bits each, and uses them as features in GAM.
-Also, set the key to the target variable./n
+Also, set the key to the target variable.

 ・Three division methods are set for feature values ​​to compare differences.
 　①1 to 4 bits and 5 to 8 bits from the left end
 　②1,3,5,7 bits and 2,4,6,8 bits from the left end